 The WFD sets objectives of good quantitative and chemical status for groundwaters.
-As shown in Table 3.7, some 71% of groundwater bodies in the ERBD were considered to be either At Risk or Probably At Risk.
+As shown in Table 3.7, of the 88 groundwater bodies included within the NWIRBD, one quarter were classified as either At Risk or Probably at Risk, representing 3.9% of the groundwater body area.